TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 :::

 We called the expression $ad-bc$ the _determinant_ of the matrix $A$.
-Formula {eq}`Eq:DetGeometric:DetNonzero` is also equivalent to the statement that the columns of the matrix $A$ are linearly independent.
+Equation {eq}`Eq:DetGeometric:DetNonzero` is also equivalent to the statement that the columns of the matrix $A$ are linearly independent.

 Likewise, by row reducing a general $3 \times 3$-matrix